makezurich/makezurich-hardware-intro/README.md

 To get your data from the TTN backend, see [#MakeZurich software intro](https://github.com/make-zurich/makezurich-software-intro).

-Wire it to the Nano BLE 33 Sense (or any device with 3.3V UART) as shown:
+Wire it to the Nano BLE 33 Sense (or any device with 3.3V UART):

 <img src="https://live.staticflickr.com/65535/50461790688_8b01f7b434.jpg" width="512"/>